moschopsuk/ndi-router/README.md

 cargo run
 ```

+### Usage
+The plan will be to use the Blackmagic videohub ethernet protocol as a way of setting routes.
+The format of the protocol is text commands over TCP.
+The attached documentation lists the protocol spec (pg 77).

+The server can be access `127.0.0.1:9990`

 ## TODO
 - [x] Fetch NDI sources on network
 - [ ] Create TCP server to control